Cascadas El Chiflon is hands-down one of the most incredible waterfalls in Mexico!

 It’s a very tranquil walk beneath a canopy of lush rainforest and the sounds of the flowing stream and chirping birds add to the jungle vibes.

-Along the way to main falls at El Chiflon you can find a few rest areas and sheltered huts on the sides of the river bed which is a perfect spot for a picnic if you have a pre-packed lunch.
+Along the way to the main falls, you can find a few rest areas and sheltered huts on the sides of the river bed which is a perfect spot for a picnic if you have a pre-packed lunch.

 There is also a number of camping sites and cabanas along the river’s edge that can be rented for an overnight stay which would be a pretty awesome experience!

-The cost is 150 MXn for the 300-meter, 200 MXn for the 600-meter and the package deal to do both zip lines totaling 900-meters is 300 MXN.
+The cost is 150 MXn for the 300-meter, 200 MXn for the 600-meter, and the package deal to do both zip lines totaling 900-meters is 300 MXN.

 Book Now → Cascadas El Chiflon Tour

-THE FIRST WATERFALL AT CASCADAS EL CHIFLON
+THE FIRST WATERFALL

 There is a shoot-off trail to the left of the main path that leads down to the base of this waterfall.
 The way is clearly signposted so you can’t miss it.

 Cascada El Suspiro features a surging flow of water across a wide rock face that meets a large catch basin below.

-The color of the water is a vibrant turquoise-color making it irresistibly tempting to go for a dip but unfortunately, swimming is prohibited in this area.
+The color of the water is a vibrant turquoise color making it irresistibly tempting to go for a dip but unfortunately, swimming is prohibited in this area.

-Although you can’t go swimming here, you can still get quite close to the falls by walking to the edge of the banks surrounding the natural pool and take a few photos before continuing the hike upstream.
+Although you can’t go swimming here, you can still get quite close to the falls by walking to the edge of the banks surrounding the natural pool and taking a few photos before continuing the hike upstream.